 Automated messages can help brands appear more active on social media, by responding instantly to potential customers with a clear message.

 Online retailers are big fans of the tool; reporting that the ability to send an immediate response to the visitor’s interaction improves customer satisfaction.

-So, if you get a lot of enquiries through Facebook, set up your own, using the guide here.
+So, if you get a lot of enquiries through Facebook, set up your own.

 Don’t forget to continue to monitor your Facebook messages for further interactions and enquires from the public.

 Watch out for Instagram’s ‘recommended’ feature

 Instagram’s latest feature will mean more posts on your Instagram feed –whether you like them or not.

 The photo platform is launching ‘recommended for you’ photos, displaying images liked by the Instagram users you follow.